 Spirit of the Game Stoppage

-Form an upside down “T” with your hands.
+Form an upside-down “T” with your hands.

 Stoppage

-Cup your hands cupped behind your head with your elbows out to the side.
+Clasp your hands and raise them above your head with your elbows bent.
 The stoppage may be technical or for an injury.

 Play has stopped